Dutch Rose cultivation

 After plantation, irrigate the plants with the micro-sprinkler system for four weeks to help uniform root development of the plant, after four weeks that gradually change to drip irrigation.

 The Dutch Rose plant’s water requirement can be approximately 800 ml – 1000ml for Per plant per day.

-In hot summer sprinkler system can be used to maintain the optimum humidity.
+In hot summer sprinkler systems can be used to maintain optimum humidity.

 Observes the soil before irrigation and checks the soil moisture.

 Always use drip irrigation before 12 p.m

 As a thumb rule, the soil should be moderately moist but never having excessive water.
 To measure how much water is required for roses is calculate with a tensiometer, pan transcription, or green finger method.

 After plantation applies N : P: K 20:20:20 @ 2.5 gm/lit every two days for the first three months.

 Irrigate and fertilize frequently in small quantities for optimum results and always care to fulfill the crop requirement.

 Applied Micronutrients after every four days or weekly; if crop showing any deficiency symptoms increase the quantity of micronutrients.

-If possible, always do the soil analysis every 2-3 months to decide a specific nutrient schedule.
+If possible, always do the soil analysis every 2-3 months to decide on a specific nutrient schedule.

 As a layman, whenever you enter the greenhouse, the plants should look very healthy & glossy.

 Harvesting start after 12 – 15 weeks of the plantation.
 The average yield is 230 flowers per sq/meter.
 (8 – 9 plants) per year.

 The cut flower has a minimum vase life of 10-12 days, depending upon the variety.
 For Harvest dutch flower best time is in the morning or late in the evening, or during the day when the temperature is low.